KolanHarsha/Big-Data-Applications-in-USAF-Weather-Station-Analytics/README.md

 4. Loading the data generated from part-3 into hive and pig to retrieve the range of visibility distance for each USAF weather station ID.

 ## **Data-Overview**
 The project utilizes records from the National Climatic Data Center (NCDC) spanning the years 1921 to 1930.
-The sample data of these records is available in the test_sample.txt file.
-The data-format of these records is shown below
+The sample data of these records is available in the test_sample.txt file.The data-format of these records is shown below
 ![WhatsApp Image 2024-03-13 at 1 34 08 PM](https://github.com/KolanHarsha/Big-Data-Applications-in-USAF-Weather-Station-Analytics/assets/110462466/05c9f1f6-e811-42b7-b2b0-4bfa5e60308c)

 ## **Softwares**